renjuashokan/FilePi/DEBIAN-INSTALL.md

 - The FilePi service will be automatically enabled and started
 - Files are served from `/var/lib/filepi/media` by default
+- Service runs on port 8080 by default

 ## Configuration